Loyola University Chicago

 Program Details

-Ricci candidates begin the fall semester of their junior year conducting research on the “West” and “East” utilizing resources at Loyola's John Felice Rome Center (JFRC), then a destination in Asia.
-During this two-semester program, Ricci candidates may participate in travel excursions, explore both cultures and their histories, and work on their intercultural research projects with the assistance of faculty from Chicago, Rome, and an Asian destination.
+Ricci candidates begin the fall semester of their junior year conducting research on the “West” and “East” utilizing resources at Loyola's John Felice Rome Center (JFRC), then a destination in East Asia.
+During this two-semester program, Ricci candidates may participate in travel excursions, explore both cultures and their histories, and work on their intercultural research projects with the assistance of faculty from Chicago, Rome, and an East Asian destination.

-Key aspects of the Ricci Scholarship Program
+Key aspects of the Ricci Scholars Program

 Academic credit and designation: Students who successfully complete all aspects of the program (UNIV 301, UNIV 302, UNIV 340) will earn a total of 7 credit hours for their completed project and for participation in program seminars.
 At graduation, they will be specially designated as Ricci Scholars if they have successfully completed the requirements of the program.